ShubhamSPawade/Unbound/docs/service-charter-documentation_v2.md

 ---

 ## Demand / Opportunity
-There is a significant opportunity as currently no dedicated, all-in-one hackathon platform is tailored for the MITAOE ecosystem.
-Most developers and club leads are forced to use a mix of :contentReference[oaicite:0]{index=0}, :contentReference[oaicite:1]{index=1}, and :contentReference[oaicite:2]{index=2}, which fails when handling long and complex participant models and team-based relationships.
+There is a significant opportunity as currently no dedicated all-in-one hackathon platform is tailored for the MITAOE ecosystem.
+Most developers and club leads are forced to use a mix of Google Forms, WhatsApp, and Excel, which fails when handling long and complex participant models and team-based relationships.

 ---

 # Business Requirements

 ## BR1: User Authentication
 ### Description
 A secure authentication mechanism must be implemented to control access to the platform.

 ### Requirement
 Users including Admins, Coordinators, and Students must log in using a valid username/email and password to access the platform.
 The system must verify credentials before granting access.

 ### Justification
 This ensures secure access control, protects sensitive student data, and prevents unauthorized users from modifying event or platform settings.

 ---

 ## BR2: Event / Hackathon Creation
 ### Description
 The system must allow organizers to create and configure events or hackathons easily.

 ### Requirement
-Authorized users should be able to create an event by defining key attributes such as:
+Authorized users should be able to create an event by defining:

 - Event Name
 - Date and Time